wwkelley/rl-gridworld/README.md

 ## Assumptions
 - The state is the entirety of the environment grid.
-- All 'entities', with positive or negative reward, are represented in the same way (to be changed).
 - Agent actions are limited to movements in the grid.
 - When an agent reaches an entity's location, the entity is removed from the grid.